 Whenever people hear the word “Prague”, you know that the words to follow will be beautiful; one of my favourite places in Europe; and wish I go back.
-But is that the whole story?

 Prague is spectacularly beautiful.
 There is rarely a bad view.
 While you explore the central tourist areas (Prague’s Old Town, Jewish Quarter, Prague Castle and Little Quarter), you are literally immersed in history in every step you take.
 Most of the buildings are hundreds of years old and superbly maintained.
 In many areas, you walk on cobblestones and uneven paths, reminiscent of times gone by.

-Day One – Walking Tour of Prague
+Day 1 – Prague Itinerary – Walking Tour of Prague

-We went for cocktails and appetizers at Jewel Cafe Bar in Old Town.
+In the evening of day one of our Prague itinerary, we went for cocktails and appetizers at Jewel Cafe Bar in Old Town.
 The cocktails were delicious.
 We tried the Grand Cosmopolitan, the Citrus Bay Lemonade and the Blackberry Gin, and would recommend them all!
 The appetizers had an Asian flair to them and were very tasty.
 The restaurant changes their food menu weekly so I can not recommend anything specific.

 We took an Uber to Noi restaurant for dinner in the Little Quarter district of Prague.
 We were warned against taking taxis in Prague.
 Most taxi drivers refuse to turn on their meter and will overcharge you, so when we weren’t using public transportation, we used Uber.
-Everything went smoothly.
+Thankfully, everything went smoothly.

 Noi was a Thai restaurant with many other Asian influences.
 The Czech Republic has a large Vietnamese population as a result of their shared Communist past.
 Accordingly, Prague has many Asian inspired restaurants.
 Noi had excellent food, and it was filled with locals.
 I felt like we were part of a cool neighbourhood bistro versus an overpriced staged tourist attraction.